Published: February 21, 2025

 By: Adam Burns

-The company played a significant role in the development of the railroad industry in the United States, setting standards in design and manufacturing that influenced the railroad industry far beyond its time.
+The Norris Locomotive Works was a pivotal American manufacturing company founded in the early 19th century.
+It played a significant role in the development of the railroad industry, setting standards in design and manufacturing that influenced the railroad industry far beyond its time.

-During this time, it was the leading American locomotive manufacturer and the pioneer in exporting American locomotives internationally.
+During this time, it was the leading American manufacturer and the pioneer in exporting American locomotives internationally.
 The company notably supplied its renowned 4-2-0 engines to European railways and constructed the first locomotive deployed in South America.

 By 1832, the opportunity to capitalize on the burgeoning railroad industry crystallized his vision.
 Alongside his brother Septimus Norris, William founded the Norris Locomotive Works in Philadelphia in 1832.